daily routine for kids

 Stay mindful of nutrition

-Summertime is king for ice cream cones and backyard barbecues.
-But eating too late can be tough on sleep.
-Eat any bigger meals and sugary treats at least three hours before bedtime.
+Ensure that bigger meals and sugary treats are consumed at least three hours before bedtime.
 Ideally, you don’t want kids to go to bed hungry or too full.

 Set the stage for sleep